-On the Pest side, you are treated to views of the baroque neo-gothic Parliament building up close, along with several UNESCO World Heritage Sites and the Chain Bridge.
+On the Pest side, you are treated to views of the baroque neo-gothic Parliament building up close.
+Not to mention several UNESCO World Heritage Sites and the famous Chain Bridge.

 Regardless of where tram #2 falls in the rankings, I thought it was a beautiful journey.
 Take a look:

 Cafes, Restaurants and Drinks in Budapest When You’re Done Riding the Tram

 Budapest is one of my favourite cities in Europe.
 It’s ideal for exploring on foot (after you’ve done the tram ride).
 I love to just wander and check out all the incredible restaurants and cute cafes.

 On my most recent visit, I met a friend for breakfast at Spot which was recommended by someone who’d lived in Budapest for several years.
 On my 10-minute walk to get there, I passed 5 places that looked equally as charming.

 After breakfast, I walked another 15 minutes and met another friend for lunch.
 Again passing several very tempting-looking places on the way.
 I easily could have stopped in afterwards at one of the cute cafes but restrained myself.

 A great way to end the day is at one of the bars by the Danube.
 I loved the openness of Pontoon.
 And although it’s not on the river, I also love the rooftop of Bisztro Most for drinks.
 There’s also a restaurant downstairs.

 Check out this guide for more free and cheap things to do in Budapest.
 You’ll see that it’s a great city to visit when you’re on a budget and if you love exploring on foot as I do.

 Know Before You Hop on Europe’s Most Scenic Tram